What You See Is What You Sweat

-What You See Is What You Sweat is the thirty-third studio album by American singer Aretha Franklin, released on June 25, 1991, by Arista Records.
-It peaked at #153 on Billboards album chart, dropping off after seven weeks.
+What You See Is What You Sweat is the thirty-third studio album by American singer Aretha Franklin, released on July 2, 1991, by Arista Records.

+The album received mixed reviews, with some praising Franklin's vocal performance while others criticized the album's production and song quality.
+It peaked at number 153 on US Billboard 200, dropping off after seven weeks.
 This was Franklin's first new release in the Nielsen SoundScan era.